visualzhou/mongo-locking-tla/README.md

 - Model interruptibility so that stepdown and shutdown can be included.

 ## Takeaways
 - PlusCal is an easier way to model threads and sequences of actions than TLA+ since TLA+ is about the global state.
-Using TLA+ to model threads will inevitably specify the intermidiate states explicitly, just as in the transpiled TLA+ version of PlusCal.
+Using TLA+ to model threads will inevitably specify the intermediate states explicitly, just as in the transpiled TLA+ version of PlusCal.
 - TLA+ and PlusCal are essentially two languages.
 The syntaxes and labeling rules can be confusing, especially when the error messages of transpile failures do not point to the root cause.
 - Specifying nontrival behaviors (e.g. writing for write concern) is straightforward once the right level of abstraction is determined.